RealityBending/RealityBending.github.io/content/authors/AnShu-Te/_index.md

 superuser: false

 title: Te An Shu
 user_groups:
-- Research Assistants
+- RResearchers

 ---

 An Shu graduated from University of Singapore with a Bachelor of Arts (Honours) in Psychology with First Class Honours in 2019.
 Her research interests lie in Clinical Psychology, particulary with regards to dysfunctions in emotion regulatory and cognitive control processes in children.
 She also has a keen interest in studying specific disorders such as Post-Traumatic Stress Disorder, Eating Disorders and Personality Disorders.